 Next steps to improve learner performance through formative assessment - a two-day course for all classroom practitioners, to help to improve learners’ literacy and numeracy skills through formative assessment and assessment for learning strategies.

-Digital literacy is a high priority in Wales, especially with the implementation of the Donaldson Report (2015) and the Digital Competence Framework (2016).
-Many teachers feel ill-equipped to deal with its challenges.
+Digital literacy is a high priority in Wales, though Curriculum 2022 and its Digital Competence Framework.
+Many teachers still lack in the confidence to deal with this challenge.
 Our consultants have a thorough understanding of the issues and challenges that schools face with implementing the DCF and incorporating Digital Literacy into their classrooms.
 After successfully delivery a three-year training programme on behalf of the British Council on Digital Literacy, our consultants will use their expertise to deliver practical school-based advice and training on how to use digital media effectively and safely to improve lesson quality.

-The Donaldson Report (2015) highlighted the need for all learning to focus on the four purposes, utilising the 12 pedological principles.
-Over the years we have delivered many courses focusing on these purposes and principles including a 3-year training programme on behalf of the British Council specifically on the pedological principle of Critical Thinking and Problem Solving.
+Curriculum 2022 is centred around the four purposes of learning, utilising the 12 pedological principles.
+Over the years we have delivered many courses focusing on these purposes and principles including a 3-year training programme on behalf of the British Council specifically on Critical Thinking and Problem Solving.
 Examples of other courses we have delivered include:

 Curiosity for Inquiry – how to approach learning from an inquirer’s point of view – a one-day course to help you to approach your curriculum content with a focus on nurturing the sense of wonder all children possess and developing deeper engagement with learning.

-With the new Curriculum currently in development, schools are keen to develop more cross-curricular approaches to learning.
-TLC has a huge range of experience working with various subjects in developing cross-curricular learning plans and classroom tasks.
+Preparing for Curriculum 2022, schools are keen to develop more cross-curricular approaches to learning.
+TLC has a huge range of experience working with various subjects in developing cross-curricular learning plans and classroom activities.
 Some examples of previous training focusing on cross-curricular themes include: